future timeline technology humanity predictions 2050

 Atmospheric CO2 (current)

-The chart below displays the current level of carbon dioxide measured directly from the Earth's atmosphere at the Mauna Loa Observatory in Hawaii.
-It features a data set spanning the instrument record for atmospheric CO2 which started in 1958.
-The chart is automatically updated in real time - it uses the latest available data.*
+The chart below displays the current level of carbon dioxide, as measured by the Mauna Loa Observatory in Hawaii.
+This features a dataset spanning the instrument record for atmospheric CO2, which started in 1958.
+The chart is updated automatically, using the latest available data.*

 Current chart and data for atmospheric CO2